danog/MadelineProtoDocs/docs/API_docs/constructors/attachMenuBotsBot.md

 ---
 title: "attachMenuBotsBot"
-description: "Represents a bot web app that can be launched from the attachment menu »"
+description: "Represents a bot mini app that can be launched from the attachment menu »"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---